 Q. When is someone considered a "student" at MCC?

 Student, except as otherwise specifically provided by applicable statute or regulation, means any individual who is or has been in attendance at an educational agency or institution and regarding whom the agency or institution maintains educational records.

 As soon as someone registers for a class at MCC, they are considered a student.

-For dual enrollment students: For dual enrollment students, the students’ postsecondary records must be treated by MCC like any other MCC student, and his/her records may only be provided to parents as allowed by the FERPA guidelines.
-Educational records relating solely to the students’ K-12 activities can be released to parents without the student’s consent (as long as the student is 17 years of age or younger).
+For dual enrollment students the students' postsecondary records must be treated by MCC like any other MCC student, and his/her records may only be provided to parents as allowed by the FERPA guidelines.
+Educational records relating solely to the students' K-12 activities can be released to parents without the student's consent (as long as the student is 17 years of age or younger).